jimnel/C_revision19/README.md

 # C_revision19
-Code illustrating different aspects of C
+Code illustrating different aspects of C made for the course U11601

 The '.out' files are the outputs of the corresponding c code